sonukuldeep/dfinity-dkeeper/README.md

 Seperate branch for each section is created.

-So if you can't to download/clone a specific lesson please whose the appropriate branch hit clone/download zip
+So if you want to download/clone a specific lesson please whose the appropriate branch hit clone/download zip.

 ## How to make it work?
 1. Install Nodejs v16.0.0 or higher.